rebello95/ActivityHub-Platform-Docs/documentation/User Management.md

 ### Update a user's list view filters
 **Discussion**

-This endpoint takes filter items and updates them in the `user_prefs` object.
+This endpoint takes filter parameters and updates them in the `user_prefs` object.
 If there are no settings, it creates them.
-Returns the ID of the preferences object.
+Validated filters are returned upon a successful call.

 **File**: `/src/manage_users.js`